-- Meat: grass-fed beef, lamb, pork, game meats such as venison etc. (small steaks and sausages, plus cheaper cuts and roasting joints for slow-cooking)
+- Meat: grass-fed beef, lamb, pork, game meats such as venison (small steaks and sausages, plus cheaper cuts and roasting joints for slow-cooking).

-- Poultry: free-range chicken (breast or thigh for quick meals, whole chickens for roasting and slower-cooking), turkey, etc.
+- Poultry: free-range chicken (breast or thigh for quick meals, whole chickens for roasting and slower-cooking), turkey (usually mince).

-- Seafood: good quality salmon, trout, prawns, firm white fish fillets, etc. Aim for sustainable.
+- Seafood: good quality salmon, trout, prawns, firm white fish fillets.
+Aim for sustainably-caught seafood.